STUDENT/PARENT HANDBOOK -

 In accordance with California Education Code Section 47602(b) and Title 5, California Code of Regulations Section 11965(a), no student may be enrolled in Excel Academy and simultaneously be enrolled in another public or private school.
 Private schools are defined as vendors who are registered with the California Department of Education (CDE) as private schools that teach core classes and charge tuition.
 Excel Academy reserves the right to evaluate if a program is considered a dual enrollment situation per the California Education code.

 The Master Agreement is a binding agreement between Excel Academy, the student, the parent/guardian, the supervising teacher, and other responsible persons.
 The agreement documents assigned courses as well as the time, manner, and frequency of the student’s meetings with the faculty.
-Each agreement shall be signed and in effect prior to the student’s attendance reporting start dates.
+Each agreement shall be signed and in effect prior or up to the first day the student’s attendance reporting start dates.

 How It Works